ishworrsubedii/automatic_number_plate_detection_recognition-traffic_light_violation/README.md

 setup.py install
 ```

-Copy the package of the` anaconda/trinetra/dist/lib` and add it into the site-packages of the python environment
+Copy the package of the`lib` and add it into the site-packages of the python environment

 For alpr